- Good customer support

 - ACH Payments: ACH payments cost $0.50/per ACH payment (including direct deposit for payroll).

 - Lockbox: FINSYNC offers a unique lockbox feature.
-This service costs $1.00/per paper check written by FINSYNC and $1.00/per check converted from ACH and paper bills into ebills.
+This service costs $1.00 per paper check written by FINSYNC and $1.00/per check converted from ACH and paper bills into ebills.

 Cloud-Based Or Locally-Installed

-Cloud-based; no downloads or installation required.
+FINSYNC is cloud-based, so no downloads or installation are required.